Chinese New Year 2026 Is Approaching and Space Is Already Tight: Have you Considered SEA-AIR?

 How SEA-AIR Works

 The process is straightforward.
-Goods are collected at the supplier in Asia and shipped via container vessels to a designated hub, often in Europe or the United States.
-Once at the hub, cargo is transferred to an aircraft for the final delivery.
+Goods are collected at the supplier in Asia and shipped via container vessels to a designated hub, usually in the Middle East.
+Once at the hub, cargo is transferred to an aircraft for the final delivery to Europe or North America.
 This approach is particularly useful for consolidated shipments, less-than-container-load (LCL) cargo, or high-volume products where timing and cost are both critical.

 Services You Can Expect